 A Christian does not need to have the gift of evangelism to be able to share the gospel with others.
 Every Christian who is willing to be Jesus Christ’s disciple (i.e., every Christian who wants to follow the teachings of Jesus) should also be willing to serve as an ambassador for Christ, to help fulfill The Great Commission.
 Furthermore, every Christian who truly loves God and their fellow human beings will not only be willing to share the gospel with other people, but also will desire to do so.
-While some Christians will share the gospel more proactively than others, all Christians can share their personal testimony when they have an opportunity to share with someone how to have eternal salvation.
+Although some Christians will share the gospel more proactively than others, all Christians can – and should – share the gospel when they have opportunities to do so.

-Although Christians are instructed to share the Gospel, they are not responsible for the ultimate results.
-Ultimately, the responsibility belongs to each person with whom the Gospel is shared.
+However, Christians are not responsible for the ultimate results when they share the gospel.
+Ultimately, the responsibility belongs to each person with whom the gospel is shared.
 Each person makes their own decision; no one can make that decision for them; and many people will decide not to trust in Jesus Christ as their Savior.
 In this regard, Billy Graham states on page 252 of his book entitled Wisdom for Each Day, “Not everyone Jesus tried to turn back from the brink of destruction responded – nor will they with us.”

 [The Appendix that follows should be helpful to Christians who would like to share the gospel with other people but are not familiar with a number of the scriptures that can help others learn how to receive eternal salvation.]